Our Adult Learning Beacon Project shines a light on communities using technology in ambitious and innovative ways to support adult learners.

 MCOL is part online education provider and part advocacy group that works with over 80 literacy and workforce development programs to help adults with below-basic education levels qualify for jobs, post-secondary training, and education.
 Earlier this year, MCOL and partner community organizations created myPLACE, a unique network of hubs (including myPLACE online) where adults can improve their literacy, computer skills, and educational attainment.

-Located in a low-income, rural county, PTTC pushes the boundaries of what a community college can do for underserved adult students.
-PTTC created an incubator for apps that serve the school and its partners.
+Located in a low-income, rural county, PTCC pushes the boundaries of what a community college can do for underserved adult students.
+PTCC created an incubator for apps that serve the school and its partners.
 Recently the college developed an app to train Certified Nursing Assistant students on how to handle real-life situations they face on the job.

 RIFLI equips adult immigrants with the literacy skills for upward mobility, engaged citizenship, strong families, and lifelong learning.
 Recently, it was awarded an Institute of Museum and Library Services (IMLS) grant to integrate workforce development and technical training into Rhode Island’s public libraries.